yevskro/hangroulette/blueprint.md

         There will be letters of the alphabet under the word Guess.
             The letters will act as buttons and will be disabled once used up as a guess.
         6 guesses allowed.
-        There will be a session object that will hold the wins, losses, id, and HangmanClient object that will handle gamelogic with requests.
+        There will be a session object that will hold the wins, losses, id, and a HangmanClient object that will handle gamelogic with requests and changing of the hangman elements.

         If the user loses a text will be displayed "HANGED!"
             And a "try again" button under neath.